weaverryan/ioMenuPlugin/docs/01-Basic-Menus.markdown

 >class is added to the "current" menu item by url.
 The above example assumes
 >the menu is being rendered on the `/comments` page, making the comments
 >menu item "current".

+>**NOTE**
+>When the menu is rendered, it's actually spaced correctly so that it appears
+>as shown in the source html.
+This is to allow for easier debugging and can
+>be turned off by calling `ioMenuItem::$renderCompressed = true`.

 Working with your menu tree
 ---------------------------